RevolutionAnalytics/plyrmr/docs/new-in-this-release.md

 1.2   8   14
 ```

-Notwithstanding the size of this example, you see the possibility for `nrow` to produce billions of rows, therefore an implcit conversion to `data.frame` would reduce its usefulness.
+Notwithstanding the size of this example, you see the possibility for `nrow` to produce billions of rows, therefore an implicit conversion to `data.frame` would reduce its usefulness.
 Just pipe it through `as.data.frame` if that's what you want.

 ### New function VAR helps using plyrmr inside other functions